inasafe/inasafe/docs/source/development.rst

 Risk-in-a-box is built in python and runs as a plugin in `QGIS
 <http://qgis.org>`_.
 The Graphical User Interface components are built using
 `PyQt4 <http://www.riverbankcomputing.co.uk/software/pyqt/intro>`_ and the QGIS
+plugin API (useful resources: `the QGIS Python Cookbook
+<http://qgis.org/pyqgis-cookbook/>`_ and `the QGIS C++ API documentation
-plugin API.
-As such it is helpful if you are familiar with these technologies (python, Qt4, PyQt4, QGIS).
+<http://qgis.org/api/>`_).
+As such it is helpful if you are familiar with these
+technologies (python, Qt4, PyQt4, QGIS).
 In addition, the following are needed on your machine in order to work effectively with the code base:

 * git
 * subversion